cmb69/keymaster_xh/README.md

 ## Requirements

 Keymaster_XH is a plugin for [CMSimple_XH](https://cmsimple-xh.org/).
-It requires CMSimple_XH ≥ 1.7.0, and PHP ≥ 7.1.0 with the Json extension, and a contemporary browser.
+It requires CMSimple_XH ≥ 1.7.0, and PHP ≥ 7.1.0 with the Json extension.
-Keymaster_XH also requires [Plib_XH](https://github.com/cmb69/plib_xh) ≥ 1.7;
+Keymaster_XH also requires [Plib_XH](https://github.com/cmb69/plib_xh) ≥ 1.8;
 if that is not already installed (see *Settings*→*Info*), get the [lastest release](https://github.com/cmb69/plib_xh/releases/latest), and install it.